this9is3me/ChocoChip-UI-Photo-Gallery/README.md

 # ChocoChip-UI-Photo-Gallery
 A simple photo gallery created using ChocolateChip UI.<br>
 <h2>Features:</h2>
-- Able to retrieve and display an image from its URL.
+- Able to retrieve and display an image from its web URL.
 - Able to delete images from grid view.

 <h2>Components:</h2>